KonnorKinnaman/drone-mpu6050/README.md

 manualControl project files includes modules for UART.
 These modules were only meant to be used during testing and development, and will not be used in the final product.

+Betaflight Configurator was used for flashing the flight controller, but not included in the repo

 Images of the finished project will be put in the images folder when all parts are finished and solidified.